-At the end of the Final Awards Board, the minutes of the meeting are signed by the Chair, the Scribe and the Lead Moderator and returned to Open Awards within five working days.
+At the end of the Final Awards Board, the minutes of the meeting are signed by the Chair, the Scribe and the Lead Quality Reviewer and returned to Open Awards within 24 hours.
 Multiple Diploma courses from the same pathway can be included on the same set of minutes.
 A separate set of minutes must be completed for each pathway.
+The template for the minutes can be found here